pingcap/blog/2017-08-15-multi-raft.md

 **`RaftApplyState`:** Used to store the last Log index that Raft applies and some truncated Log information.

-**`RegionLocalStaste`:** Used to store Region information and the corresponding Peer state on this Store. `Normal` indicates that this Peer is normal, `Applying` means this Peer hasn’t finished the `apply snapshot` operation and `Tombstone` shows that this Peer has been removed from Region and cannot join in Raft Group.
+**`RegionLocalStaste`:** Used to store Region information and the corresponding Peer state on this Store. `Normal` indicates that this Peer is normal, `Applying` means this Peer hasn't finished the `apply snapshot` operation and `Tombstone` shows that this Peer has been removed from Region and cannot join in Raft Group.

 [Back to the top](#top)